Dollar General Corporation research snapshot

 Major resistance$150 to $158The February high near $158.23 remains the major overhead reference for any durable recovery.

-InvalidationClose below $110, then below $105A break below these levels would weaken the recovery setup and shift attention to whether guidance remains credible.
+InvalidationClose below $115, then below $110A break below the 50-day moving average area would weaken the recovery setup and shift attention to whether guidance remains credible.

 DG AI trading strategy